Wizard254-ux/PLP_ASSIGNMENT/README.md

 - Mastering machine

-***List and briefly explain the phases of the Software Development Life Cycle.***
+***3.List and briefly explain the phases of the Software Development Life Cycle.***
 - planning - identify the software requirement or purpose and scope.
 - requirement analysis - identify the final user specification.
 - design - building the framework.
 - coding - converting software design into tangible code.
 - testing - examine the software for any bugs and glitches

-***Compare and contrast the Waterfall and Agile methodologies.
+***4.Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.***
-- waterfall methodology - Linear and sequential, each phase is completed before moving on.
+    **waterfall methodology -** Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,
 - changes are hard to incorporate once a phase is complete.
  - Customer feedback comes late, after the product is developed.
  - Testing is done at the end of the development process.

-***agile methodology - Iterative and incremental, with multiple cycles (sprints).***
+    **agile methodology -** Iterative and incremental, with multiple cycles (sprints).
 - High flexibility, adapts to changing requirements.
 - Regular customer feedback is incorporated into every sprint.
 - Testing is continuous and done after each iteration.

-***Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.***
+***5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.***
- **Software Developer - developing applications,programs and systems using programming languages and frameworks.**
+ **Software Developer -** developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
  - collaborating with other team members to ensure best practice when developing software.
  - reporting to the project manager about the progress of the software development.

- -
-  **Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirement.**
+  **Quality Assurance Engineer -** collaborate with stakeholders to understand and clarify software requirement.
  - create development standards and procedures for the programmers to follow
  - confirm that the software meets the requirement before deployment.
 - analyse the product to identify bugs and suggest changes to make them more efficient.
 - develop and execute automation scripts using open source tools.

-**Project Manager - assembles and lead the software development team.**
+**Project Manager -** assembles and lead the software development team.
  - discuss the project and it's requirement with the client and software developers.
  - create blueprint for the project.
  - tracking and communicating information regarding the project milestone.
  - deliver the complete software to the client and regularly check its performance.

-***Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+***6.Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.***

 **An integrated development environment (IDE)** is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. eg Visual Studio Code (VSCode)